MikeMchern/calculator-improved-/README.md

-# "calculator2" project (commit and push with visual studio 2019)
+# "calculator" project (commit and push with visual studio 2019)